silliman/2019FastStart/MarblesSmartContractLab.rst

  root@a20e5320179f:/opt/gopath/src/github.com/hyperledger/fabric/peer#

 **Note:** I won't have you repeat the "before" and "after" *peer chaincode list --installed* commands on any of the other peers on which you install it, but I won't take extraordinary measures to stop you if you insist on doing it.
-I'm easy to get along with.
-Although my wife might argue against this assertion.

 **Step 8.5:** Switch to *peer0* in *Org1MSP*::